rogerfitz/box/README.md

 Note: You might have an error using the right version of Python if you also use Anacondas.
 Check out this StackOverflow: http://stackoverflow.com/questions/21635107/pip-executes-the-wrong-python-library-versions-inside-virtual-env

+Note 2: You might have touble installing PIL and argparse.
+See this StackOverflow post: http://stackoverflow.com/questions/21242107/pip-install-pil-dont-install-into-virtualenv

 4) Setup Local Django Development
 ---------------------------------

-Obtain the custom_settings.py file by emailing the admin directly.
-Once you have this settings file you need to change one thing, the BASE_DIR variable:
+Change the BASE_DIR variable in custom_settings.py:

     BASE_DIR = "/your/path/to/box"